Places

 Don't MissThe jewelry selection is good too, don’t miss it just looking at the bags.

-Skip It IfYou're on a budget - all the bags are designer and Daikanyama pricing applies.
+Skip It IfYou're on a budget - all the bags are designer and their prices reflect that.

 Verified by Karalena (lived in Tokyo 6 months)